 Hours of work are Monday through Friday, 6:30 AM. - 3:00 P.M.

 Salary & Benefits This position is a non-exempt, bi-weekly paid position.
-Hourly pay for this role is $25.51 per hour, per the Union negotiated rate at Step 1.0.
+Hourly pay for this role is $25.51 per hour, Step 1.0.

 For information on the comprehensive benefits package offered by the University visit: